History of YouTube: Growth, purchase by Google, and Person of the Year (2006)

-After opening on a beta service in May 2005 YouTube.com was trafficking around 30,000 viewers a day in just months of time.
-After launching six months later they would be hosting well over two million viewers a day on the website.
+After opening on a beta service in April 2005, YouTube.com was trafficking around 30,000 viewers a day within just a few months of launch.
+After launching eight months later they would be hosting well over two million viewers a day on the website.
 By March 2006 the site had more than 25 million videos uploaded and was generating around 20,000 uploads a day.
 During the summer of 2006, YouTube was one of the fastest growing sites on the World Wide Web, hosting more than 65,000 new video uploads.
 The site delivered an average of 100 million video views per day in July.
 However, this did not come without any problems, the rapid growth in users meant YouTube had to keep up with it technologically speaking.
 They needed new equipment and wider broadband internet connection to serve an ever growing audience.
 The increasing copyright infringement problems and lack in commercializing YouTube eventually led to outsourcing to Google who later failed in their own video platform "Google Video".
 It was ranked the fifth-most-popular website on Alexa, far out-pacing even MySpace's rate of growth.
 The website averaged nearly 20 million visitors per month according to Nielsen/NetRatings, with around 44% female and 56% male visitors.
 The 12- to 17-year-old age group was dominant.
 YouTube's pre-eminence in the online market was substantial.
 According to the website Hitwise.com, YouTube commanded up to 64% of the UK online video market.

 YouTube entered into a marketing and advertising partnership with NBC in June 2006.

 The first targeted advertising on the site came in February 2006 in the form of participatory video ads, which were videos in their own right that offered users the opportunity to view exclusive content by clicking on the ad.
 The first such ad was for the Fox show Prison Break and solely appeared above videos on Paris Hilton's channel.
 At the time, the channel was operated by Warner Bros.
 Records and was cited as the first brand channel on the platform.
 Participatory video ads were designed to link specific promotions to specific channels rather than advertising on the entire platform at once.
 When the ads were introduced, in August 2006, YouTube CEO Chad Hurley rejected the idea of expanding into areas of advertising seen as less user-friendly at the time, saying, "we think there are better ways for people to engage with brands than forcing them to watch a commercial before seeing content.
 You could ask anyone on the net if they enjoy that experience and they'd probably say no." However, YouTube began running in-video ads in August 2007, with preroll ads introduced in 2008.